John Mercado

-John Anthony Mercado Cuero (born 3 June 2002) is an Ecuadorian footballer who plays as a winger for Portuguese club Vilafranquense.
+John Anthony Mercado Cuero (born 3 June 2002) is an Ecuadorian professional footballer who plays as a winger for Czech First League club Sparta Prague and the Ecuador national team.

 Club career

 Born in Guayaquil, Mercado agreed to a contract with Athletico Paranaense in July 2019, but only moved to his new side in August 2020, after his 18th birthday.
 After playing for the under-20s, he impressed manager Alberto Valentim in 2022, and was promoted to the first team squad.

 Mercado made his professional debut on 2 March 2022, coming on as a second-half substitute for Léo Cittadini in a 0–2 away loss against Palmeiras, for the year's Recopa Sudamericana.
+In July, Athletico sent him on loan to Série B club CSA until the end of the season.

+In January 2023, Mercado terminated his contract with Athletico Paranaense and moved to Portugal, joining Liga Portugal 2 side Vilafranquense.
+At the end of the 2022–23 season, Vilafranquense relocated to Vila das Aves and was rebranded as AVS Futebol SAD.
+On 18 December 2023, he extended his contract with AVS until 2027.

+On 10 August 2025, Mercado signed a contract with Czech First League club Sparta Prague.

 International career

 Mercado represented Ecuador at under-15 level in the 2017 South American U-15 Championship, and at under-17 level in the 2019 South American U-17 Championship and the 2019 FIFA U-17 World Cup.

+Mercado debuted for the senior Ecuador national team on 6 September 2024 in a World Cup qualifier against Brazil at the Estádio Couto Pereira.
+He substituted Kevin Rodríguez in the 68th minute, Brazil won 1–0.